Balloon boy hoax: CriticismEditor & Publisher noted that "only after the crash did TV hosts stress that reports of [a] boy in it were 'unverified' and raise the possibility of a hoax."

 Experts and commentators also criticized the media's vetting process, questioned the separation between journalism and reality television and raised concerns about the exploitation of children for news stories.
 Robert Thompson, of the Bleier Center for Television and Popular Culture at Syracuse University, said that the incident "was a wake-up call to the media but it's a wake-up call that every single one of us is going to sleep through."
 Thompson blamed technology rather than the media for the problem: "There are two technological phenomena driving this—one is television satellite trucks and the ability to broadcast from anywhere and two is an unlimited number of platforms to place this stuff."

+Documentary

+The hoax is the subject of Balloon Boy, a documentary short film directed by Arlin Golden and Brian Gersten.
+It consists of archival news footage.

+A Netflix documentary film about the hoax titled Trainwreck: Balloon Boy which was written and directed by Gillian Pachter was released on July 15, 2025.